-Now you might think stirring a drink would be the easiest thing in the world, but as with all things cocktail, there’s a few tricks that are worth keeping in mind.
+Now you might think stirring a drink would be the easiest thing in the world, but as with all things cocktail, there are a few tricks that are worth keeping in mind.

 Why You Want To Stir

 Basically, there are three reasons that you stir a cocktail.
-The most obvious one is so as to blend the ingredients but also you are chill the drink while adding the correct amount of dilution.
+The most obvious one is to blend the ingredients, but also, the act of stirring chills the drink, while also adding the correct amount of dilution.